 - OTC Pain Medicine: Medicine is often only sold in pharmacies but many pharmacies are only open for limited hours so we always pack some so we at least have a few pills on hand.

 - Basic Makeup: It’s easy to go overboard with makeup so we suggest only bringing the basics.
-Here’s are some of Susan’s favorite skincare products and cosmetics.
+Here are some skincare products and cosmetics.

 - Toothbrush and Toothbrush Cover: We just pack our normal toothbrush and we clip on a self-sanitizing brush protector to help keep it clean.